“I’ve been working on a new electronic cash system that’s fully peer-to-peer, with no trusted third party.”

 Bitcoin Whitepaper: Section by Section

-Today is the 12th anniversary of the Bitcoin whitepaper’s publication, and funnily enough, this groundbreaking paper also has 12 sections!
+31 October 2023 is the 15th anniversary of the Bitcoin whitepaper’s publication, which has 12 sections.
 We advise you to read the whole paper if you’re truly interested in understanding the roots of crypto, but in any case, here’s a very simplistic synopsis:

 Satoshi covers the Internet’s dependency on third-party financial intermediaries like banks to conduct electronic transactions.
 He criticizes the inherent weaknesses in these centralized intermediaries, such as the ability to reverse transactions, higher transaction costs, and limitations on amounts that can be sent.